Neethiventhan123/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 ```
 /*
 Program to implement the simple linear regression model for predicting the marks scored.
-Developed by:   HARITHA RAMESH
+Developed by:   Neethiventhan
-RegisterNumber:  212223100011
+RegisterNumber:  212223100038
 */
 import pandas as pd
 import numpy as np